Luxor is a city of Upper Egypt, 700 km south of Cairo.

 The valley of the kings

 63 tombs discovered, from the 16th to the 11th century BC.
 Famous for the discovery of the tomb of Tut Ankh Amun.
-(Entrance ticket 600EGP)
+(Entrance ticket 750EGP)

 The valley of the nobles

-The tomb of RA Mosa the mayor of Thebes during the end of the reign of King Amenophis3 and his son Akhenaton is one of the most famous Tombs, 14th century BC.
+One of the most famous tombs is that of RA Mosa, the mayor of Thebes during the end of King Amenophis3’s reign and his son Akhenaton, in the 14th century BC.

 The Valley of the Artisans (Deir el-Medina)